Tackling Litter Box Issues: A Practical Approach

 For kittens, opt for a box with low sides.
 This makes for an easy entrance and exit—crucial for their tiny legs.
 Adult cats are vigorous diggers, so a box with higher sides can help keep the rogue litter from creating a sandy beach floor in your home.
 Elderly cats, on the other hand, may need a box with low sides again to allow for easy access as they may be dealing with arthritis or mobility issues.

-Now, let’s talk substance—litter substance, that is.
+Now, let’s talk substance—litter substance, that’s.
 There’s a bewildering variety of options out there: clumping, non-clumping, scented, unscented, paper-based, wood-based, corn-based… the list goes on.
 Experiment to find out what texture and scent (or lack thereof) result in your cat strutting out of the box with a ‘mission accomplished’ face.

 A common mistake is opting for what seems convenient or fragrant to us humans.
 Remember, what’s pleasant for us might be overpowering for the sensitive noses of our feline companions.